Creation of domain-wall skyrmions in chiral magnets with Landau-Lifshitz-Gilbert dynamics and demagnetization: Introduction

 In this paper, we continue the study of the creation of DW-skyrmion(s) from a bulk magnetic skyrmion and an empty DW, which we started in Ref.~\cite{Gudnason:2024shv}.
-Here, we utilize the more physical Landau-Lifshitz-Gilbert equation for the dynamical evolution of initial states, as opposed to the energy minimization techniques used in Ref.~\cite{Gudnason:2024shv}.
+Here, we utilize the more physical Landau-Lifshitz-Gilbert equation for the dynamical evolution of initial states, as opposed to the energy minimization techniques used in Ref.~\cite{Gudnason:2024shv} (energy minimizing techniques like gradient flow correspond to large (infinite) Gilbert damping parameter).
 Furthermore, we consider here both the Bloch-type and the N\'eel-type DMI with and without the magnetization effect taken into account.
 Although for the Bloch DMI the demagnetization field is trivial for both the DW and the magnetic skyrmion, it is nontrivial for the DW-skyrmion.
 For the N\'eel DMI, instead, the demagnetization field is always nontrivial and affects the solitons at hand.
-For the DW and the magnetic skyrmion, the effect is simply a reduction of size, whereas for the DW-skyrmion it is more complicated; the DMI energy is negative at the DW-skyrmion but positive on the surrounding DW.
+For the DW and the magnetic skyrmion, the effect is simply a reduction of size, whereas for the DW-skyrmion it is more complicated.
 We find the full phase diagrams for creation of DW-skyrmions for all four cases of Bloch and N\'eel DMI with and without demagnetization (without demagnetization the two DMIs are equivalent though).
 Furthermore, we explore in detail the most unstable DW which gives rise to a 1-dimensional Kibble-Zurek mechanism \cite{Kibble:1976sj,Kibble:1980mv,Kibble:1980mv,Zurek:1985qw} which can create any number of DW-skyrmion-anti-DW-skyrmions.
 We dub the angle or line in the phase diagram where this occurs \emph{the Kibble line}.
 We also calculate effective Thiele equations for the movement of the unstable DW in both cases of Bloch- or N\'eel-type DMI.
-The results of the Thiele equation or moduli space approximation, is in very good accord with the full numerical computations using the LLG equation.
-Finally, we provide simulation videos in the supplemental material of a large number of initial states, which are all marked with labels in the phase diagrams.
+The results of the Thiele equation or moduli space approximation, are in very good accord with the full numerical computations using the LLG equation.
+Finally, we provide simulation videos in the ancillary files of a large number of initial states, which are all marked with labels in the phase diagrams.